AZ-Wish/AZ-WishList/README.md

 [Doc](https://quasar.dev/quasar-cli-webpack/handling-assets/)

-Statis images must be placed in '/public/..'' and '/src/assets/..''
+Static images must be placed in '/public/..'', '/src/assets/..'' and sometimes icons added in the manifest.json

 And are automatically copied to ZIP:/www/..